 Kia EV6 Safety

-The Kia EV6 is equipped with 21 standard Advanced Driver Assistance Safety Systems.
+The Kia EV6 packs 21 standard Advanced Driver Assistance Safety Systems.
 Below are some of the main systems:

 - Blind-Spot Avoidance Assist (BCA)